 A 12-day in-depth course developed and led by Babette Rothschild, author of the bestselling The Body Remembers: The Psychophysiology of Trauma and Trauma Treatment

 This training is open to psychotherapists, psychologists, counselors and other mental health professionals.
 Training modules are conducted with a combination of lectures, discussions, film, exercises, video and live demonstrations, role-played therapy practices and client consultations.
+Please note that participants are encouraged NOT to work on their own material.

 This training embraces three major goals: First, to make a relevant bridge between trauma theory and trauma therapy practice; Second, to make non-touch somatic tools available to the trauma practitioner; Third, to equip therapists to distinguish and help clients who 1) are not good candidates for processing trauma memories and 2) those who are good candidates for processing trauma memories.
 These goals underlie the principles addressed in both Volumes 1 and 2 of The Body Remembers, putting into direct practice the principles, theory and tools presented in those books as well as many others.